shrnashrmn1202/Breast-Cancer-Diagnosis-with-ANN/README.md

-# Breast-Cancer-Diagnosis-with-ANN
+# Breast Cancer Diagnosis with ANN
-With the Breast Cancer Wisconsin Dataset, an Artificial Neural Network model is created to classify the diagnosis whether the cancer is benign or malignant.
+With the Breast Cancer Wisconsin Dataset, an Artificial Neural Network model is created to classify the diagnosis whether the cancer is benign (B) or malignant (M).

 ## IDE and Framework
 This project is created using Sypder as the main IDE.
 The main frameworks used in this project are Pandas, Scikit-learn and TensorFlow Keras.